Topics in Management

 - IMPORTANT: Once you have successfully registered with the mini-MBA department you will receive a confirmation email as well as payment information.
 Please disregard the payment information portion.
 If you are registered on Webreg, you do not need to pay the mini-MBA department.

-- *Fall 2017* The in-class MiniMBA courses are limited to 5 students per program.
+- *Spring 2018* The in-class MiniMBA courses are limited to 5 students per program.

 MiniMBA Courses-available for MBS students in the Fall and Spring semesters.